sasajo/polyapi-java/packages/java-client/README.md

 These features will be added in the future releases.

 ## Changelog
+### v0.1.2
+- Using String as default class on `inject` secret variable function
+- Fixed Vari packaging causing variable classes overwriting each other
 ### v0.1.1
 - Added initial support for injecting Poly Variables to Poly Functions